aadhil96/redesign/README.md

 1. Design a simple on page website for mozilla campus club - RUSL.

-2. HTML code you used from other websites, the page of your website the code is on, and a description of how you altered it.
+2. HTML/CSS code you used from other websites, the page of your website the code is on, and a description of how you altered it.

 3. Your site must include: adequate text-to-background contrast,  easy-to-read font size,  easily identifiable navigation with clear and concise labels,  consistent styles and colors,  text without spelling and grammar errors.